Body of inspector found hanging in UP's Ayodhya | Law-Order

 - India

-The body of a police inspector was found hanging in his rented apartment on Wednesday in front of the police station in Ayodhya where he was posted.
+The body of a police inspector was found hanging in his rented apartment in front of the police station in Ayodhya where he was posted.

-The body of Omkar Nath (46), who was a senior sub-inspector at the Purakalandar police station in the district, was found hanging in his rented accommodation located right opposite the police station in Mainuddinpur village, police said.

 He was recently transferred to the Faizabad police station as the inspector (crime).
 He was supposed to take charge on Wednesday evening.